How Parents Can Slip into Narcissism And Not Know It

 5. Unconsciously Competing with Your Child’s Individuality

-Every kid eventually starts to develop their own personality – and sometimes, it’s wildly different from what their parents expect.
+Every kid eventually starts to develop their personality – and sometimes, it’s wildly different from what their parents expect.
 A parent may instinctively compare their traits to their child’s, with comments like, “When I was your age, I never would have acted like that!” or “I always loved reading, why don’t you?”

 Why It Happens: Parents may feel invested in passing on their interests or personality traits and worry when their child differs.